mhkeller/layercake/README.md

 ## Svelte versions

-Works Svelte 3 and Svelte 4
+Works with Svelte 3 through 5.
+Note the library itself does not use runes but it is compatible with Svelte 5.
+This will change in [future versions](https://github.com/mhkeller/layercake/issues/156).

 ## Install